 Faculty and Staff at The Institute of Optics are fully dedicated to providing a challenging and enjoyable educational experience in the broad field of Optics, through rigorous academic instruction, laboratory exercises, informal events, and networking.

-Since 1962, The Institute of Optics has presented The Optics Summer School , a collection short courses ranging from fundamentals to advanced topics in Optical Science and Engineering.
+Since 1962, The Institute of Optics has presented The Optics Summer Short Course Series , a collection short courses ranging from fundamentals to advanced topics in Optical Science and Engineering.
 The lectures are presented by national leaders in Optics from the The Institute and around the country.

 Since 1974, The Institute of Optics has maintained an Industrial Associates Program.
 Currently, over 20 companies are members.
 They participate with The Institute in many ways, particularly during the two meetings per year that are typically held in October and April.